 |Privacy and security compliance|

 |On-premises and private cloud|

 |EU cloud hosting available||

-(including an EU-owned data center in Sweden)
+(including EU-owned data centers in France and Sweden)

 |Integrated with a customer data platform (CDP)||third-party vendors||third-party vendors|

 Download the full comparison of 6 mobile app analytics platforms

 Discover the essential differences between Mixpanel, Flurry Analytics, Google Analytics for Firebase, Countly, data.ai (App Annie) and Piwik PRO, in free and paid plans.

 Mobile app analytics gives you reliable data and insights necessary to improve the user journey inside your app.
 For a better overview on your business performance, integrate this data with information from different touchpoints, including your website, CRMs or App Store analytics.
 To remain compliant in the process, make sure you properly anonymize your data and store it in a location that satisfies the demands of your regional or sectoral data protection laws.